 Juan C. Subiry is the Vice President of Market and Product Strategy for NAC International.
 In this role, Mr. Subiry leads the company’s development strategy for used fuel management technologies and services, including dry storage, transport cask systems and government products..
 Mr. Subiry has over 24 years of experience working in the nuclear power industry, staring his career in the early 90s as a reactor engineer and fuel engineer at the Millstone Nuclear Power Station in Connecticut (now owned by Dominion).
 He then joined NAC in 1998 as a consultant where he was responsible for numerous nuclear fuel cycle projects for commercial and government clients in the U.S. and abroad, covering a wide range of initiatives from nuclear materials management and safeguards, used fuel management, and material disposition strategies.
 Over his tenure at NAC, Mr. Subiry has served in positions of increased responsibilities, including Director of Government Consulting, Director of Sales, and Vice President of Marketing and Business Development.
 Mr. Subiry holds a B.S. and M.S. degrees in nuclear engineering from the University of Florida and an M.B.A. in Finance and Marketing from Georgia State University.

-Christopher Miller VP Sales and MarketingView Bio
+Chris Miller VP Sales & MarketingView Bio

-Chris has more than 20 years of experience with the past 10 years working in the nuclear energy industry, including positions in both the commercial and Federal business units for AREVA.
+Chris has more than 20 years of experience, with the past 12 years working in the nuclear energy industry, including positions in both the commercial and Federal business units for Orano.

 Chris holds a Bachelor of Science in Electrical Engineering from the University of South Carolina and a Master of Business Administration from Bellevue University.
 He is also certified as a Project Management Professional by the Project Management Institute.

-Richard St Onge Decommissioning Project ManagerView Bio
+Richard St Onge Director - Decommissioning Projects and Operating Plant Technical ServicesView Bio

 Black & Veatch